nysbc/appion-protomo/README.md

 - The dotted orange line records the average + 1 standard deviation of the x correction factor and y correction factor, summed.
 - The x'd orange line records the average + 1 standard deviation of the scaling correction factor.
 - The blue line records the average + 1 standard deviation of the rotation correction factor.
-- The black line is a scaled sum of the above three lines
+- The black line is a scaled sum of the above three lines.

 The goal then becomes to minimize the black line.